 31-year-old Melissa* grew up in with financial wealth in Sydney’s Eastern Suburbs and went to an all-girls private school.
 Melissa was presented with every opportunity that money could buy – from a material perspective, Melissa had it all but addiction and mental illness struck her family.

-Melissa’s world was lacking because she grew up in a volatile environment where she says that her emotional needs were secondary to her mother’s needs as a child.
+Melissa’s world was lacking because she grew up in a volatile environment where she says her emotional needs as a child were secondary to her mother’s needs.
 Sadly, Melissa’s mother was an alcoholic and suffered from mental illness.

 “Because of mum’s mental health and addiction issues, my needs got swept under the rug for a while.
 From a young age, I struggled with drug use and self-harm.
 I also suffered from an eating disorder from age 12, which went right through my adolescence and into my 20s.
 Money doesn’t make any difference – addiction and mental illness doesn’t discriminate – my family were impacted by both.”